-Singular's integration team in constant contact with partners to make sure we have the best integration possible.
+Singular's integration team is in constant contact with partners to ensure we have the best integration possible.
 Occasionally a partner may ask you to update the integration, for example, due to changes to how the partner wants to receive postbacks from Singular.

 In most cases, you can update the integration by logging into Singular, going to the Partner Configuration page, opening the integration, and re-saving it.